 I found that Tanita scales were indeed available here in the Philippines.
 One of the more popular online stores had a number of models to choose from.

 The model that I like is the Tanita RD-953.
-It seems to be the most high tech they make.
+It seems to be the highest tech they make.